Visit our knowledge base to learn more or get in touch with support.

 Multiple Systems allow you to create significantly more powerful and complex particle systems.
 In a nutshell, Multiple Systems is like having many instances of Particular in a single effect.

 But it’s even more powerful than that.
 Not only can each secondary system contain it’s own set of controls like an emitter, aux particles, physics, etc., but these additional systems can also “inherit” the properties and behaviors of the Master System.
-For example, if you’re emitting particles with an OBJ emitter, you could create an additional system that created particles independent of that OBJ emitter, or particles that also emitted from that same OBJ.
+For example, if you’re emitting particles with a 3D Model emitter, you could create an additional system that created particles independent of that 3D Model emitter, or particles that also emitted from that same 3D Model.

 For every instance of Particular, you can have up to 8 systems (one Master System and 7 secondary systems).
 Multiple Systems allow for much more richness in Particular than has been possible before.